PROFILE BY BEST RESTAURANTS

 Breathtaking, awe-inspiring, beautiful, dazzling, magnificent.
 You can throw around every superlative in the Oxford dictionary and it still won’t convey the view from a table at Altitude.
 My dining guest and I are escorted to an intimate table, perched beside the restaurant’s famous five-metre high floor-to-ceiling windows.
 Not for the feint hearted, my dear friend is quite nervous by the sheer drop but it is a small price to pay to experience one of the best views in Sydney.

 You rarely find a decent chef behind the pots and pans at hotels, even eminent ones like the Shangri-La.
 At Altitude, however, things are different.
-Chef de Cuisine Matthew McCool. has created a contemporary menu of Australian and European influences.
+Chef Steven Krasicki, formerly of Restaurant Balzac and Banc, has created a contemporary menu of Australian and European influences.
 For the die-hard foodie, the seven-course epicurious menu comes highly recommended however the a la carte selection is equally as impressive.
 An amuse bouche of white asparagus, artichoke and watercress oil, complimentary of the chef, sets the lavish-scene of the evening.
 It is no secret that I detest soups of any sort however the depth of flavour contained in this gloriously viscous amuse bouche is the masterwork of a refined and experienced team.
 A half/half order of freshly shucked Sydney rock and Pacific oysters, coupled with a glammed-up version of a nicoise salad, featuring cured yellow fin tuna, pickled white asparagus and quail eggs is a tasteful reminder of the quality of Australian seafood.
 A dish of crispy skin John Dory with steamed mussels, braised beetroot, blood orange and fennel is not only visually stunning but also a palate pleaser however it is the dessert that steals my heart.
 The caramelised banana, banoffee mousse, peanut brittle and vanilla ice cream embodies what I can only imagine is the Shangri-La philosophy – luxury and decadence.
 The crunchy shards of peanut brittle and the sponginess of the banana work harmoniously with the sweet-as-banoffee-pie mousse and vanilla ice cream.
-For lovers of subtle desserts, try the butter poached pear, but if you're partial to caramel, then the banana and peanut brittle is a must-order.
+For lovers of subtle desserts, try the butter poached pear, but if you’re partial to caramel, then the banana and peanut brittle is a must-order.